Designing Simple Mechanisms: Thinking contingently about unobserved moves by other players

-For auctions in the wild, it can be hard to tell whether participants are bidding `truthfully', because we usually do not know their value for the object.
-To overcome this obstacle, \cite{kagel1987information} had lab subjects bid in auctions for a `virtual prize', which had a different value for each bidder.
-Each subject knew their own value, in dollars, for the virtual prize.
+For auctions in the wild, it can be hard to tell whether participants are bidding truthfully, because we usually do not know their value for the object.
+To overcome this obstacle, \cite{kagel1987information} had lab subjects bid in auctions for a virtual prize, which had a different value for each bidder.
+All subjects knew their own value, in dollars, for the virtual prize.
 The winning bidder received cash equal to their value minus the price they paid.
-This method enables the experimenter to observe whether subjects are bidding truthfully.\footnote{Outside of revelation mechanisms, whether a strategy is `truthful' is somewhat a matter of labeling.
-In such cases, I use `truthful' to refer to the strategy that the designer intends for the participants to adopt.}
+This method enables the experimenter to observe whether subjects are bidding truthfully.

-\cite{kagel1987information} randomized whether subjects participated in ascending auctions or in second-price auctions.
-In theory, these two formats are equivalent; and it is a dominant strategy to choose a bid (or quit-price) equal to your value.\footnote{Moreover, the money lottery induced by bidding your value first-order stochastically dominates the lottery from any other bid.
-Thus, bidding truthfully maximizes expected utility regardless of your risk preferences.} Thus, we might expect that in both formats subjects will bid truthfully, and that the clearing price will always be equal to the second-highest value.
+\cite{kagel1987information} randomized whether subjects participated in second-price sealed-bid auctions or in dynamic ascending auctions.
+Subjects played their assigned auction format 30 times in a row, with their values drawn randomly each time.
+Again, second-price auctions and ascending auctions are equivalent in theory; and it is a dominant strategy to choose a bid (or quit-price) equal to your value.
+Thus, we might expect that in both formats subjects will bid truthfully, and that the clearing price will always be equal to the second-highest value.

-The theoretical prediction was largely borne out in ascending auctions: Subjects rapidly figured out that truthful bidding is optimal, and in 76\% of auctions the clearing price was at the second-highest value (plus or minus one increment of the price clock).
+The theoretical prediction of truthful bidding was largely borne out in ascending auctions.
+Subjects rapidly figured out that truthful bidding is optimal, and in 76 percent of auctions the clearing price was at the second-highest value.

-By contrast, in second-price auctions, subjects did not behave as theory predicted.
-Subjects often submitted bids far from their values, the clearing price was at the second-highest value (plus or minus one increment) in no more than 20\% of auctions.
-Subjects played the second-price auction 30 times in a row, with their values drawn randomly each time, but prices remained far from the theoretical prediction.
+By contrast, in second-price sealed-bid auctions, subjects did not behave as theory predicted.
+Subjects often submitted bids far from their values, and the clearing price was at the second-highest value in no more than 20 percent of auctions.
+Even after 30 rounds of play, prices remained far from the theoretical prediction.